-- This is one of the many tropes examined (and confirmed) by MythBusters: working as a barista, Kari earns 30-40% more tips from both genders when she wore extra-large fake breasts, as compared with her normal bust and when she bound them.
+- This is one of the many tropes examined (and confirmed) by MythBusters: working as a barista, Kari earns 30-40% more tips from both genders (well it is San Francisco) when she wore extra-large Fake Boobs, as compared with her normal bust and when she bound them.

 - NCIS: In "Deception", Tony and Ziva get into a small argument over Lt.
 Commander Wilkinson's "hotness" and Tony rates her a "perfect 10" mostly due to her buxom figure.
 Upon hearing this, Gibbs promtly gives them both his signature slap in the back of the head.

 - When Kevin from the American The Office tries to figure out who is hotter, Karen or Pam, he specifically notes that Pam has bigger breasts.

 - Orange Is the New Black: McCullough has a pretty large bust, it turns out, which was previously concealed by her uniform.
 Maritza and Flaca are both complimentary to her about this once they see.